openai/openai-python/chatml.md

 Traditionally, GPT models consumed unstructured text.
 ChatGPT models instead expect a structured format, called Chat Markup Language (ChatML for short).
-ChatML documents consists of a sequence of messages.
+ChatML documents consist of a sequence of messages.
 Each message contains a header (which today consists of who said it, but in the future will contain other metadata) and contents (which today is a text payload, but in the future will contain other datatypes).